nightroman/Mdbc/README.md

 # MongoDB Cmdlets for PowerShell

 Mdbc is the PowerShell module based on the official [MongoDB C# driver](https://github.com/mongodb/mongo-csharp-driver).
-Mdbc makes MongoDB scripting in PowerShell easier and provides some extra features like bson/json file collections which do not even require MongoDB.
+Mdbc makes MongoDB data and operations PowerShell friendly.

 - The PSGallery package is built for PowerShell v5.1 (.NET 4.7.1+) and PowerShell Core.
-- The legacy NuGet package is built for PowerShell v3, v4, v5.
+- The NuGet package is built for PowerShell v3, v4, v5.

 ## Quick Start

 **Step 1:** Get and install

-**Main package from PSGallery**
+**Package from PSGallery**

 Mdbc for PowerShell v5.1+ (.NET 4.7.1+) is published as the PSGallery module [Mdbc](https://www.powershellgallery.com/packages/Mdbc).